google-research/computation-thru-dynamics/README.md

 1. the underlying fixed points
 2. the first order taylor series approximations around those fixed points.

-Doing this will exercise the concepts defined in the [Opening the black box: low-dimensional dynamics in high-dimensional recurrent neural networks](https://www.mitpressjournals.org/doi/full/10.1162/NECO_a_00409).
+Going through this tutorial will exercise the concepts defined in the [Opening the black box: low-dimensional dynamics in high-dimensional recurrent neural networks](https://www.mitpressjournals.org/doi/full/10.1162/NECO_a_00409).

 This example is run through this [Jupyter notebook](https://github.com/google-research/computation-thru-dynamics/blob/master/notebooks/Fixed%20Point%20Finder%20Tutorial.ipynb).